 Near Croom in Prince George's County, Maryland — The American Northeast (Mid-Atlantic)

-Erected by Maryland Department of Natural Resources and the Maryland National Capital Park and Planning Commission.
+Erected by the Maryland Department of Natural Resources and the Maryland-National Capital Park and Planning Commission.

 Topics.
-This historical marker is listed in these topic lists: Anthropology & Archaeology • Colonial Era • Environment • Native Americans • Settlements & Settlers • War of 1812 • Waterways & Vessels.
-A significant historical year for this entry is 1812.
+This historical marker is listed in these topic lists: African Americans • Air & Space • War, World II.
+A significant historical year for this entry is 1941.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Woodland Indian Villages on the Patuxent River (about 300 feet away, measured in a direct line); Aviation History (approx. 0.4 miles away); Columbia Air Center (approx. 0.4 miles away); The Sears House (approx. 1˝ miles away); The Blacksmith Shop (approx. 1˝ miles away); The Duckett Cabin (approx. 1˝ miles away); Blown to Atoms (approx. 1.6 miles away); Shaded Reprieve (approx. 1.7 miles away).
+Columbia Air Center (approx. 0.3 miles away); Man and the River (approx. 0.4 miles away); Woodland Indian Villages on the Patuxent River (approx. 0.4 miles away); The Sears House (approx. 1.2 miles away); The Blacksmith Shop (approx. 1.2 miles away); The Duckett Cabin (approx. 1.2 miles away); Blown to Atoms (approx. 1.2 miles away); Shaded Reprieve (approx. 1.8 miles away).
 Touch for a list and map of all markers in Croom.

 Credits.
-This page was last revised on January 12, 2020.
-It was originally submitted on March 26, 2008, by Richard E. Miller of Oxon Hill, Maryland.
-This page has been viewed 2,025 times since then.
-Photos: 1, 2, 3, 4, 5. submitted on March 26, 2008, by Richard E. Miller of Oxon Hill, Maryland. • Christopher Busta-Peck was the editor who published this page.
+This page was last revised on November 22, 2019.
+It was originally submitted on March 19, 2008, by Richard E. Miller of Oxon Hill, Maryland.
+This page has been viewed 2,037 times since then and 2 times this year.
+Photos: 1, 2, 3. submitted on March 19, 2008, by Richard E. Miller of Oxon Hill, Maryland.
+4. submitted on October 31, 2009, by Richard E. Miller of Oxon Hill, Maryland. • Christopher Busta-Peck was the editor who published this page.